codingbadbad/RS-Image-Feature-Matching-via-GCwith-LMC/readme.txt

 	run eva.py to see a classification demo

 ./Implementation data is our evalution data;
-	pool is our  Swimming Pool Dataset ;
+	pool is our Pool Dataset ;
 	FPV :FPV Dataset;
 	random cropping  :Random Cropping datasets
 	low inlier rate sort by mtop	lpm	lmr	gms	ours	oanet